epiverse-trace/ColOpenData/README.md

 **ColOpenData** is a package that acquires and wrangles Colombian socioeconomic, geospatial and climate data.
-It solves the problem of Colombian data being issued in different web pages and sources by using functions that allow the user to select the desired database and download it without having to do the exhausting acquisition process.
+It solves the problem of Colombian data being issued in different web pages and sources by using functions that allow the user to select the desired dataset and download it without having to do the exhausting acquisition process.

 ColOpenData is developed at [Universidad de Los Andes](https://uniandes.edu.co/) as part of the [Epiverse-TRACE